PretendoNetwork/HokakuCTR/README.md

-# Note

-This is a hacky fork of HokakuCTR made to get packet dumps from Sonic Generations on the 3DS.
-Credit goes to Pretendo for originally creating this program.
-Main things of note are as follows:

-1. All dumps will be saved at /HokakuCTR/SonicGen - (Title ID)/
-2. All dumps are named "dump.pcap".
-You will need to rename the dump for each dump you do so they don't get overridden.
-I recommend installing 3DShell to speed this process up.
-3. Due to this being a hacky workaround, once you close Sonic Generations and open another app, the 3DS will crash (at least in my testing anyway).
-I recommend opening the Rosalina menu, disabling the plugin, then selecting "Reboot" to get around this.
-4. Use this for Sonic Generations only.
-You could technically use this for other games, but I wouldn't recommend it.

 # HokakuCTR

 A 3DS game plugin (3GX) to dump the RMC communication between 3DS games and NEX.
 The traffic is dumped to the SD into **pcap** files.